Bernard Hinault: 1986: The final season

 The race then moved over to the Alps.
 On stage 17, Hinault got left behind on the Col d'Izoard and lost the yellow jersey to LeMond, falling to third in the overall rankings, 2:47 minutes behind his teammate.
 Stage 18 featured three major climbs, the Col du Galibier, the Croix de Fer and the final ascent up to Alpe d'Huez.
 Hinault attacked repeatedly, but reached the bottom of Alpe d'Huez with LeMond.
 He led the way up the climb, lined by approximately 300,000 spectators and crossed the finish line hand in hand with LeMond, in an apparent display of comradery.
 Urs Zimmermann, who had been second overall at the start of the day, lost more than five minutes.
 Any signs of appeasement between the rivalling teammates was shattered by Hinault in a television interview shortly after the stage finish, when he declared that the race was not yet over, even though he trailed LeMond by 2:45 minutes.

 Stage 20 saw the final time trial and the last chance for Hinault to overcome LeMond's advantage.
 Aided by a crash from LeMond, Hinault won the stage, but gained back only 25 seconds, conceding defeat after the stage.
 He lost an additional 52 seconds on stage 21.
 In his last Tour de France stage into Paris, he took part in the final sprint, taking fourth place.
-This stage win was the final one of his career; his 28th Tour de France stage win, and his 41st grand tour stage win.
 He ended his final Tour de France second overall, 3:10 minutes behind LeMond.
 He won the mountains classification and was also given the super-combativity award.
 Hinault's repeated attacks during the race and refusal to concede defeat irritated LeMond, who felt betrayed by Hinault's lack of loyalty.

 After the Tour, Hinault won the Coors Classic race in the United States, ahead of LeMond.
 He rode the World Championships Road Race, held in Colorado Springs.
 He aimed to win, showing a lot of effort in his preparation.
 However, he finished the race in 59th place.
 On 19 September, he won his last competitive race, a criterium in Angers, France.
 Hinault's retirement from professional cycling on 14 November 1986 was celebrated in Quessoy with a symbolic race of 3,600 riders, a concert and fireworks.
 A total of 15,000 people attended the event.